-Timing attacks
+Timing attacks are one side channel

-- Timing attacks can be overcome with constant-time algorithms which always take as long as the worst-case execution time - But this means reducing performance - Caches are essentially one big timing attack - Speeds up access to data if it is present in the cache - This was the goal!! - An attack can know which data was accessed recently
+- Timing attacks can be overcome with constant-time algorithms which always take as long as the worst-case execution time - But this means reducing performance - Caches are essentially one big timing attack - Speeds up access to data if it is present in the cache - This was the goal!! - An attack can know which data was accessed recently - But that seems harmless, right?